InVisionApp/rye/README.md

 - All (test, build): `make all`
 - .. and a few others.
 Run `make help` to see all available targets.
 - You can also test the project in Docker (and Codeship) by running `jet steps`

+## Contributing
+Fork the repository, write a PR and we'll consider it!

+## Special Thanks
+Thanks go out to Justin Reyna (InVisionApp.com) for the awesome logo!